Sumedh220122/Content_posting_application/README.md

-# Study Roadmap planner agent
+# Content Posting application

-This repository provides a detailed implementation for a Content-Posting Application(on the likes of Quora and Reddit), created by making use of the Spring-MVC framework.
+This repository provides a detailed implementation for a Full Stack Content-Posting Application(on the likes of Quora and Reddit), created by making use of the Spring-MVC framework.
 Details are persisted in a MYSQL database.

 ## What's Included?